dwwatson1/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launches](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 #### Challenges

+As mentioned in the previous section, I encountered difficulty displaying **date create conversion** as **months**.
+When I created my pivot table, **date create conversion** showed as mm/dd/yyyy.
+This caused each specific date to count outcomes, as shown below:

 ### Analysis of Outcomes Based on Goals
 #### Overview
 The second analysis was to determine if fundraising goals impacted their outcome.